webhood-io/docs/pages/docs/about/privacy.md

 # PRIVACY POLICY
-Last updated December 31, 2023
+Last updated April 17, 2024

 This privacy notice for Webhood ('we', 'us', or 'our'), describes how and why we might collect, store, use, and/or share ('process') your information when you use our services ('Services'), such as when you:

 - Visit our website at webhood.io, or any website of ours that links to this privacy notice
+- Use our Services, including any software, applications, features, technologies, or functionalities we offer
 - Engage with us in other related ways, including any sales, marketing, or events

 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at contact@webhood.io.